RaghadNasiaf/TENTORA/Stage_5_Project_Closure_and_Handover.md

 Final contribution should be reviewed using:

-- Issues owned and completed.
+- Issues owned and completed
-- Pull Requests and commits.
+- Pull Requests and commits
-- Reviews and integration support.
+- Reviews and integration support
-- Database and migration work.
+- Database and migration work
-- UI/UX and creative preparation.
+- UI/UX and creative preparation
-- QA plans, defects, and retesting.
+- QA plans, defects, and retesting
-- Documentation and coordination.
+- Documentation and coordination

 ---